asmeurer/blog/posts/moving-away-from-python-2.markdown

 version).
 "End-of-life" means absolutely no more support from the core Python team, even for security updates.

+I'm writing this post because I want to clarify why I think this should be done, and to clear up some misconceptions, the primary one being that this represents library developers being antagonistic against those who want or have to use Python 2.

-I'm writing this post as a library developer.
+I'm writing this from my perspective as a library developer.
 I'm the lead developer of [SymPy](http://www.sympy.org/), and I have sympathies for developers of other libraries.[^fn1] I say this because my idea may seem a bit in tension with "users" (even though I hate the "developer/user" distinction).

 ## Python 2